Screen Digest

-Screen Digest Ltd was a company providing business intelligence, research and analysis on the global media markets based in London, United Kingdom, that has grown out of a monthly journal of that name that was founded in 1971.
-It was acquired by the technology researcher iSuppli in 2010, which was in turn acquired by information services company IHS Inc. In 2019, successor company IHS Markit sold most of its Technology, Media and Telecoms division to Informa.
-In exchange, IHS Markit received Informa's Agriculture Intelligence unit.
-Informa merged the business with in 2020 to form Omdia.
+Screen Digest Ltd was a London‑based provider of business intelligence, research, and analysis on global media markets.
+The company originated from a monthly journal of the same name founded in 1971.
+Screen Digest was acquired in 2010 by technology research firm iSuppli, which itself was later acquired by information services company IHS Inc. In 2019, successor company IHS Markit sold most of its Technology, Media and Telecoms division to Informa, receiving Informa's Agriculture Intelligence unit in return.
+In 2020, Informa merged the acquired research businesses to form Omdia.